hjma29/ovcli/README.md

 * For questions, please send email to <hongjun.ma@hpe.com>

 ## Getting Started
-* **Verify executable file** by running command ```ovcli``` either in the current directory or through system PATH environment setup.
+* **Verify executable file** by running command <code>ovcli</code> either in the current directory or through system PATH environment setup.
 The succuss run should general the output like the sameple below.
 ```
 $ ovcli
 Release Version: 0.1